 Tangletown, named for its twisting streets, has plenty of larger, expensive houses and has an exclusive feel—the only people there are those who live there, as through traffic stays on the grid system.

-The northern parts of Armatage, Kenny and Windom have more large houses, and then as you go south, newer, smaller 1950s houses have been built near Highway 62 and house prices start to fall.
+The northern parts of Armatage, Kenny, and Windom have more large houses.
+As you go south, newer, smaller 1950s houses have been built near Highway 62, and house prices start to fall.
 The far south of the neighborhoods also experiences a lot of airport noise.
 And King Field has Southwest's other section of the more affordable housing, particularly in the east of the neighborhood.

 University Real Estate